 Skip Blumberg interviews people in Washington DC outside the White House.
-This is raw footage of a man in Hawaii for "None of the Above," a documentary special focusing on non-voters during the 1996 Presidential primaries.
+This is raw footage for "None of the Above," a documentary special focusing on non-voters during the 1996 Presidential primaries.
 Tape #2.

 00:22Copy video clip URL Chris, who is a student from Western Michigan University, speaks about getting involved in volunteer organizations and supporting those in need in one’s community.
 He notes that voting is one of the most important things one can do.
 He compares the temptation of apathy in voting with volunteering.